MehdiR7/MehdiR7/README.md

 ## English
 Full-stack .NET developer with more than 15 years of professional experience.

-I participated in the development of various projects and achieved really remarkable successes, such as: B. 30% time and cost savings in the implementation of company projects by improving old software and developing new functions, increasing the execution speed of SQL stored procedures up to 5x and successfully migrating from Web-Form Framework to MVC and .NET Core.
+I participated in the development of various projects and achieved really remarkable successes, such as 30% time and cost savings in the implementation of company projects by improving old software and developing new functions, increasing the execution speed of SQL stored procedures up to 5x and successfully migrating from Web-Form Framework to MVC and .NET Core.

 Problem solving, learning new things and teamwork are my most important social skills.
 I am also hardworking, regular and reliable in my work.